 Johnson & Johnson Guidelines for Responsible Use of Nanotechnology

-1. Each Operating Company should ensure that the responsibility for guiding and managing its involvement with nanotechnologies resides with an appropriate governing body.
+- Ensure that the responsibility for guiding and managing involvement with nanotechnologies resides with an appropriate governing body.

 Auffan, M. et al. 2009.
 ‘Towards a definition of inorganic nanoparticles from an environmental, health and safety perspective,’ Nature Nanotechnology 4: 634-641.